Mental Health Resources

 Get Help Now Hotline (for substance use disorders): 1-800-662-4357

-FindSupport.gov, a new user-friendly website, designed for the general public, to help people identify available resources, explore unbiased information about various treatment options, and learn how to reach out to get the support they need for issues related to mental health, drugs, or alcohol.
+FindSupport.gov, a user-friendly website, designed for the general public, to help people identify available resources, explore unbiased information about various treatment options, and learn how to reach out to get the support they need for issues related to mental health, drugs, or alcohol.

 Pennsylvania Sexual Assault Helpline: 1-888-772-7227 or https://pcar.org/help-in-pa